ravinggenius/scratch_pad/README.markdown

 * ruby (works in 1.8.7, should work (not tested) in 1.9.*)

 ### RubyGems
+* rails 3 beta (technically you should not have to install this system-wide, but it will make things easier if you do: `[sudo] gem install rails --pre`)
 * bundler (handles installing everything else)

 ## Getting Started

-1 clone the project
+1. clone the project
   * type `cd ~/code`
   * type `git clone -o github git://github.com/ravinggenius/scratch_pad.git`
-    * this will create a directory called scratch_pad (feel free to rename it) 2 change into the project directory
+    * this will create a directory called scratch_pad (feel free to rename it)
+2. change into the project directory
-3 type `bundle install`
+3. type `bundle install`
-  * this will make sure every dependency in Gemfile is resolved and available 4 start hacking!
+  * this will make sure every dependency in Gemfile is resolved and available
+4. start hacking!
   * if you have rails 3 installed system-wide, you can run `rails` to see available commands, otherwise use `script/rails`

 A nice looking introduction to Ruby and MongoDB can be found on GitHub: http://github.com/chicagoruby/MongoDB_Koans